 Management of vendor's bookkeeping accounts

-Once the vendor is created, you can add default bookkeeping accounts for the vendor from this link.
+When the vendor is created, you can add default bookkeeping accounts for the vendor from this link.
 These selected accounts are the first available in the list when posting a purchase invoice.
 You can also set one account as the default bookkeeping account in the management of bookkeeping accounts.
-This account will then appear directly on the posting line of the purchase invoice.
-Netvisor also reads the account from the incoming e-invoice data from the following sections, if they are found in the message.
+This account will then appear directly on the posting row of the purchase invoice.
+Netvisor also reads the account from the incoming e-invoice material from the following sections, if they are found in the message.

-• Import of bookkeeping account per invoice line:
+- Import of bookkeeping account per invoice row:

 If the information comes from the message, it overrides the default account selection behind the vendor.